 - Enterprise software rollout quality standards in context of business or end-user experience?

-With another take on an enterprise software rollout example, the 2 groups have design principles that are mutually exclusive from each other’s context:
+With another take on an enterprise software roll out example, the two groups have design principles that are mutually exclusive from each other’s context:

 - IT: A software expert’s design context on all that can be accomplished with this software

 - End-user: design from the context of all the tasks my boss expects should be accomplished